 The US has for many years been a key market for our products and service newer customers regarding a potential outpost in the US for delivery of strong chance of winning business. early chemistry capability.
-While we are a European manufacturer and service provider, we see a synergy in ex- small molecule development and panding our US presence, with some manufacturing?
+While we are a European manufacturer and serpanding our US presence, with some manufacturing?